Published or Revised February 28, 2017

-Download the Paris Junior College Fact Book (PDF/245K)
+Download the Paris Junior College Fact Book (PDF format)

 - What are the school colors?

 - PJC's school colors are green and gold.

 How those colors were chosen is lost to history, but it is rumored the decision may have been influenced by one of PJC's early instructors who was a graduate of Baylor University in Waco, which boasts the same colors.
-For reproduction purposes, PJC official colors correspond to Pantone 123c (gold) and Pantone 348c (green), as shown below.
+For reproduction purposes, PJC official colors correspond to Pantone 123c (gold) and Pantone 348c (green).
 Various shades of green and gold are also often used in official PJC publications, both in print and online.

 - What athletic programs are available?

 PJC athletic programs have a history of success, including the 2004-2005 NJCAA National Championship in men's basketball.
-PJC's Dragons golf team makes regular appearances in the NJCAA National Tournament, and several PJC athletes have gone on to pro sports careers.
+PJC's Dragons golf, softball and basketball teams have made appearances in their respective NJCAA national tournaments, and PJC athletes have gone on to pro sports careers.